margaretmf/margaretmf.github.io/keycreativewriting.md

 ## The Data Analyst ##
 With a coffee in hand, she gets to work by eight,
-<br> and then begins to analyze metrics and rates.
+<br> and then analzyes metrics like the customer retention rate.

 Her job is to report statstics to her business
 <br> and make sense of data that looks like a big mess.